Hard Coat Anodizing (Type III)

 How Does Hard Coat Anodizing Affect Dimensions?

-The hard coat anodizing process involves submerging the part(s) in a sulfuric acid bath at approximately 32°F, with a density of 23 to 37 amps, for anywhere from 20 minutes to two hours.
-The amount of time spent submerged, determines the thickness of the coating.
 It is important to note that hard coat anodizing parts with tight dimensions will affect their final dimensions.
 50% of the coating penetrates into the surface of the parts, while the other 50% builds up on the surface.
-The typical thickness produced by hard coat anodizing is 0.002”, but the coating thickness can be controlled with exceptional accuracy using a state-of-the-art control system.
+The typical thickness produced by hard coat anodizing is .0005”-0.002”, but the coating thickness can be controlled with exceptional accuracy using a state-of-the-art control system.
 When setting up a project, Arrow Cryogenics makes sure that the required specifications are included in the work contract documents.
 We work closely with our customers when tight tolerances are required to ensure that the thickness of the coating is exactly as expected.

 How Does Hard Coat Anodizing Affect the Appearance of Aluminum?